-The Complainant argues that the disputed domain names are confusingly similar to the Complainant's registered CARVANA mark as the Respondent has intentionally registered seven confusingly similar disputed domain names that incorporate the Complainant's CARVANA mark in its entirety or a misspelt version of the mark, together with an additional term "auto" or a misspelt version of it.
+The Complainant argues that the disputed domain names are confusingly similar to the Complainant's registered CARVANA mark as the Respondent has intentionally registered five confusingly similar domain names that incorporate the Complainant's marks in their entirety and either have a single letter typo or add a single letter to its mark.

-The Complainant also argues that the Respondent lacks any rights or legitimate interests in the mark or the disputed domain names as it has not licensed or permitted the Respondent to use any of its trademark or register the disputed domain names and that the Respondent registered and continues to use the disputed domain names in bad faith.
+The Complainant also argues that the Respondent lacks any rights or legitimate interests in the marks or the disputed domain names as it has not licensed or permitted the Respondent to use any of its trademarks or register the disputed domain names and that the Respondent registered and continues to use the disputed domain names in bad faith.